larpchronicles/rules/rules-topics/15_smithing.md

 #### Two-Handed Weapon
    >This creates a finely made Two-Handed Weapon that has a base damage of 1, with 5 Durability.
 #### Whetstone
    >A user can spend 1 minute of careful sharpening using this tool to improve a single weapon's base damage by 1 for 5 days.
-This process however shorten's the item's lifespan, reducing its durability by 1.
+This process however shortens the item's lifespan, reducing its durability by 1.
 If this would reduce the durability to 0, the item is destroyed.
 This item cannot stack with similar effects.
 This item does not work on Unarmed or Claws.
 This item is consumed on use.

 ### Tier VI